Cultural Restitution

 Understandably, the Group is demanding the Act should now be amended to regulate all human remains – without exceptions.
 Their public exhibition, except where appropriate consent is obtained or for religious or funerary purposes, should be made an offence; museums and any other UK institution holding ancestral remains will be required to obtain a licence from the Human Tissue Authority for their storage.

-APPG-AR hope that greater engagement on this issue by wider civil society, combined with growing public support for the repatriation of human remains will encourage government, museums and other institutions to implement their recommendations.
-Over the long term, we're in no doubt that progress towards these goals is inevitable.
-But the absence of public lobbying for the removal of certain human remains, in particular Egyptian mummies, means that more patience is essential.
+APPG-AR hope that greater engagement on this issue by wider civil society, combined with increasing public support for the repatriation of human remains will encourage government, museums and other institutions to implement their recommendations.
+Over the longer term, there's little doubt that progress towards these goals is inevitable.
+But patience will be essential.
+A re-engineering of collections will be required before all human remains can be removed from exhibition.
+That will take time and resources that museums currently don't have.

 Laying Ancestors to Rest, Policy Brief by APPG-AR, March 2025